h2o/quicly/README.md

 Quicly is an IETF [QUIC](https://quicwg.github.io/) protocol implementation, written from the ground up to be used primarily within the H2O HTTP server.

+License

-The software is licensed under the MIT License.
+The software is licensed under the [MIT License](https://github.com/h2o/quicly/blob/master/LICENSE).

 How to build
 ---